NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 • Index of Education and Occupation (IEO).

 In the IRSD, the constituent characteristics relate to occupation, education, non-English speaking background and the economic resources of the household.
-The proportion of Aboriginal people is no longer a constituent variable of IRSD from 2011 (ABS).
+From 2011, the proportion of Aboriginal people is no longer a constituent variable of IRSD (ABS 2011).

 The overall scores for states are not available because as the size of an area increases, it becomes correspondingly more heterogeneous and the socioeconomic index becomes less and less meaningful.
 For very large areas, it is more useful to look at the distribution of SA1 scores within each area.
-The distributions of SA1 scores within each state and territory are available at the ABS web site (ABS).
+The distributions of SA1 scores within each state and territory are available at the ABS website.

 The ABS has released SEIFA scores after the last five censuses.
 The methods used to calculate scores were similar in 1986, 1991 and 1996, but changed in 2001, 2006 and 2011.
-The major change in 2006 was that the census data used in the calculation of the indexes was based on people's usual area of residence rather than their location on census night (place of enumeration) and in 2011 a new geography standard was used and the proportion of Aboriginal people was no longer a constituent variable of IRSD (ABS).
+The major change in 2006 was that the census data used in the calculation of the indexes was based on people's usual area of residence rather than their location on census night (place of enumeration) and in 2011 a new geography standard was used and the proportion of Aboriginal people was no longer a constituent variable of IRSD (ABS 2013).
+SEIFA 2016 broadly uses the same method that was used for SEIFA 2011, though there were updates to SA1 boundaries in many areas (ABS 2018).

 In the Index of Relative Socio-Economic Disadvantage (IRSD), the constituent characteristics relate to occupation, education, non-English speaking background and the economic resources of the household.
-There are currently 16 variables contributing to the index and the proportion of Aboriginal people is no longer a constituent variable of IRSD from 2011 (ABS).
+There are currently 16 variables contributing to the index and the proportion of Aboriginal people is no longer a constituent variable of IRSD (ABS 2018).
 This is the most frequently used and quoted SEIFA index.

 The Index of Relative Socio-Economic Advantage and Disadvantage (IRSAD) consists of 25 contributing variables.
 They summarise information about the economic and social conditions of people and households within an area, including both relative advantage and disadvantage measures.

-The Index of Economic Resources (IER) focuses on the financial aspects of relative socioeconomic advantage and disadvantage, by summarising variables related to income and wealth.
-This index excludes education and occupation variables because they are not direct measures of economic resources.
-It also misses some assets such as savings or equities which, although relevant, could not be included because this information was not collected in the 2011 Census.
-There are 14 contributing variables.
-(ABS)
+The Index of Economic Resources (IER) focuses on the financial aspects of relative socio-economic advantage and disadvantage, by summarising variables related to income and wealth.
+Education and occupation variables are excluded from this index because they are not direct measures of economic resources.
+Some relevant data on assets such as savings or equities are also not included because this information was not collected in the Census.
+There are 14 contributing variables (ABS 2018).

 The Index of Education and Occupation (IEO) is designed to reflect the educational and occupational level of communities.
 The education variables in this index show either the level of qualification achieved or whether further education is being undertaken.
 The occupation variables classify the workforce into the major groups and skill levels of the Australian and New Zealand Standard Classification of Occupations (ANZSCO) and the unemployed.
 This index does not include any income variables.
-There are 9 variables contributing to the total score.
-(ABS)
+There are 10 variables contributing to the total score (ABS 2018).

 Socioeconomic disadvantage is associated with a higher prevalence of health risk factors and higher rates of hospitalisations, deaths and other adverse health outcomes.
 Maps of socioeconomic disadvantage by LGA viewed in conjunction with maps of health outcomes can assist in identifying factors which may be associated with poorer outcomes.

-In this report, the NSW population was divided into five groups based on the IRSD scores of their SLA of residence.
-This means that SLAs were sorted by IRSD score and assigned to population-weighted quintiles, each containing close to one-fifth of the total population.
+The NSW population was divided into five groups based on the IRSD scores of their SA2 of residence.
+This means that SA2s were sorted by IRSD score and assigned to population-weighted quintiles, each containing close to one-fifth of the total population.
 In some charts and data tables on HealthStats NSW, the quintiles were divided into three groups: the lowest SES population-weighted quintile, the highest SES population-weighted quintile, and the rest of the population, comprising the remaining three population-weighted quintiles.

 Postal Areas (POAs) were grouped into quintiles of socioeconomic status based on the IRSD.